Bonfida/solana-name-service-guide/sns-book/src/sns-api/users.md

 }
 ```

-### Favorite domains
+### Primary domains

+> 💡 Primary domains used to be called favorite domains.

-This endpoint can be used to retrieve the favorite domains of a list of user public keys.
+This endpoint can be used to retrieve the primary domains of a list of user public keys.
 You may include up to 20 public keys in a comma separated list.
 Results are cached, and refreshed every 5 minutes.
-If you're integrating SNS into your dApp, we strongly recommend using favorite domains since users have selected these domains specifically to represent their identities apart from other domains they may own.
+If you're integrating SNS into your dApp, we strongly recommend using primary domains since users have selected these domains specifically to represent their identities apart from other domains they may own.

 > Request

 ```
-GET /v2/user/fav-domains/{pubkeys}
+GET /v2/user/primary-domains/{pubkeys}
 ```

 > Response